ticruz38/graphql-codegen-svelte-apollo/readme.md

 ## Note

-graphql-codegen-svelte-apollo is a plugin for [graphql-code-generator](https://graphql-code-generator.com) ecosystem, please refer to their great wesite for documentation relative to the configuration in codegen.yml
+graphql-codegen-svelte-apollo is a plugin for [graphql-code-generator](https://graphql-code-generator.com) ecosystem, please refer to their [website](https://graphql-code-generator.com) for documentation relative to the configuration in codegen.yml

 ## Installation